 The proof is again similar to that of Lemma~\ref{wrinkle-creation-isotopy} and is omitted.
 Note that now the boundary of the surface is necessarily modified.
-This modification preserves the equivalence class of~$\widehat{\partial\Pi}$ as a Legendrian link with respect to~$\xi_+$ if the stabilization is of type~I and with respect to~$\xi_-$ if the stabilization is of type~II.
+This modification preserves the equivalence class of~$\widehat{\partial\Pi}$ as a Legendrian link with respect to~$\xi_+$ if the stabilization is of type~I, and with respect to~$\xi_-$ if the stabilization is of type~II.

-Note also that if~$\Pi\mapsto\Pi'$ is a type~I (respectively, type~II) stabilization of rectangular diagram of surfaces, then~$\partial\Pi\mapsto\partial\Pi'$ is a type~I (respectively, type~II) stabilization of rectangular diagrams of a link (in the generalized sense of~\cite{dyn06}).
-Therefore, a~stabilization does always change the equivalence class of~$\widehat\Pi$ as a Giroux's convex surface with respect to one of the contact structures~$\xi_-$ or~$\xi_+$ depending on whether it is of type~I or of type~II.
+Note also that if~$\Pi\mapsto\Pi'$ is a type~I (respectively, type~II) stabilization of a rectangular diagram of a surface, then~$\partial\Pi\mapsto\partial\Pi'$ is a type~I (respectively, type~II) stabilization of a rectangular diagram of a link (in the generalized sense of~\cite{dyn06}).
+Therefore, a~stabilization does always change the equivalence class of~$\widehat\Pi$ as a Giroux's convex surface with respect to one of the contact structures~$\xi_-$ or~$\xi_+$, depending on whether it is of type~I or type~II.
 This can be seen from the fact that the boundary link~$\partial\widehat\Pi$ undergoes a Legendrian stabilization with respect to one of the contact structures, as well as from the fact that a new arc is added to the respective dividing set.

 \begin{rema} There are two more, naturally defined, moves of rectangular diagrams of surfaces that induce a stabilization of the boundary.
 They are shown in Figure~\ref{two-more-moves-fig}.